 In the Northwest corner of Westray is the beautiful Noup Head Lighthouse, a lighthouse that practically sits on the world’s edge.

 Taking a trip to the Lighthouse is not for the faint of heart, however, as the trail takes you close to the cliffside and has a few more challenging portions.
-The view more than makes up for this though,but tread carefully but consider this fantastic journey to the world’s edge.
+The view more than makes up for this, though, but tread carefully when you consider this fantastic journey to the world’s edge.

 You can find one of the fascinating natural sights you can see on Orkney in the Mull Head Nature Reserve – The Gloup.

-This collapsed sea cave, located in the East Mainland of Orkney, is named after the Old Norse word for chasm, “gluppa”, and makes for some of the most dramatic scenery on the island.
+This collapsed sea cave is named after the Old Norse word for chasm, “gluppa”, and makes for some of the most dramatic scenery on the island.
 The ocean waves still crash through the Gloup, and the sounds of these crashing waves ethereally echo up the 80-foot drop.

-For an even closer look, you can hire a small boat to take you into the sea cave itself, where you can see this peculiar attraction from an entirely new perspective.
+For an even closer look, you can hire a small boat to take you into the sea cave, where you can see this peculiar attraction from an entirely new perspective.